-Over the past 40 years, the development of fast and cheap computing has revolutionized statistical practice; indeed, this is one of the main reasons that statistical methods have been penetrating ever more deeply into scientific work.
+Over the past 50 years, the development of fast and cheap computing has revolutionized statistical practice; indeed, this is one of the main reasons that statistical methods have been penetrating ever more deeply into scientific work.
 Scientists and engineers today must not only be adept with computer software packages, they must also have the skill to draw conclusions from computer output and to state those conclusions in words.
 Accordingly, the book contains exercises and examples that involve interpreting, as well as generating, computer output, especially in the chapters on linear models and factorial experiments.
+Some of these exercises involve the analysis of large data sets, which are available in the Instructor resources.
 Many statistical software packages are available for instructors who wish to integrate their use into their courses, and this book can be used effectively with any of these packages.